 So now that you’re convinced to try breakfast, you may need some ideas.
 After all, boxed or bagged cereals may be tasty, but they’re not the most nutritious or friendly to the wallet.

-These cheap breakfast ideas require a small amount of advance planning, but very little time and effort overall.
-Keep in mind that even if you are trying to live cheaply, you can still eat a great breakfast!
+These cheap breakfast ideas require a small amount of planning but little time and effort overall.
+Remember that even if you are trying to live cheaply, you can still eat a great breakfast!

 1. Muffins and quick breads